 Looking to homeschool next year, but not sure where to start?
-Using your summer to research curriculum, plan out schedules, and create pacing guides is a great first step to homeschool success!
+Using your summer to research curriculum, draft out a homeschool schedule, and create simple pacing guides is a great first step to homeschool success!
 Learn how to create a simple homeschool plan over the summer!

-For more help on how to thoroughly prep for your first year of homeschooling, check out 5 Ways to Prep Your Homeschool Year Successfully to get all the best tips!
+For more help on how to thoroughly prep for your first year of homeschooling, check out 5 Ways to Prep Your Homeschool Year Successfully to get all the best homeschool planning tips!

 Take Time Off

 If this isn’t your first time at the rodeo and homeschooling has been a norm in your home for sometime, this step is essential!
 Taking some time off from homeschooling will allow you to have a moment of rest before gearing up for what feels like another never ending race!

-As a homeschool mom, my first goal every summer is to take 2-4 weeks off from all school work!
+As a homeschool mom of 3, my first goal every summer is to take 2-4 weeks completely off from all school work!
 We tend to finish up old curriculum mid May, followed up with starting our new curriculum mid June.

 Some kids finish old work before others, sometimes we all finish early, sometimes someone finishes late.
 Life isn’t perfect, so I always try to allow myself a little flexibility with that 2-4 weeks off time frame!